Melissa Joan Hart On Her Mysterious New Netflix Show & The Possibility Of A

 There's another reason to be excited about Hart's move to Netflix: She's one step closer to possibly appearing on Chilling Adventures Of Sabrina, an adaptation of the Archie comic and source material Hart's Sabrina.

-Like many women my age, I grew up with Sabrina on Friday nights — and pretty much every other night, because Nickelodeon loved to air reruns.
+Like many women my age, I grew up with Sabrina on Friday nights — and also pretty much every other night, because Nickelodeon loved to air reruns.
 The '90s series (which is now streaming on Hulu, by the way) returned to the zeitgeist last year when Riverdale creator Roberto Aguirre-Sacasa reimagined the character in a spinoff of the CW show for Netflix.
-There's no talking cat, but Kiernan Shipka still brings the blueprint of the beloved witch to life, with part 2 landing on the platform on 5th April.
+There was no talking cat, but Kiernan Shipka still brings the blueprint of the beloved witch to life, with Part 2 landing on the platform April 5.

-Ahead, Refinery29 talks to Hart about her transition from teen star to "uncool adult", what it's like playing a mum for the first time on No Good Nick, and binge-watching Game of Thrones.
+Ahead, Refinery29 talks to Hart about her transition from teen star to "uncool adult," what it's like playing a mom for the first time on No Good Nick, and binge-watching Game of Thrones.

-Your kids are a big part of your life, but this is your first time playing a mum on screen.
+Refinery29: Your kids are a big part of your life, but this is your first time playing a mom on screen.
 Was that a huge draw for you?

-"I['ve been] a mum in real life, but having a baby face, nobody really bought it.
-It's funny because I went from never playing a mum to being the mum of teenagers.
-It's not like I was ever pregnant or had an infant or a 5-year-old [on screen].
-I went straight into being a mum of teenagers.
+Melissa Joan Hart: "I['ve been] a mom in real life, but having a baby face, nobody really bought it.
+It's funny because I went from never playing a mom to being the mom of teenagers.
+It's not like I was ever pregnant or had an infant or a five-year-old [on screen].
+I went straight in to being a mom of teenagers.
 It's a little wild.
 The show is super unique.
-Sometimes I'm like, 'This is a kids' show.
+Sometimes I'm like, 'This is a kid's show.
 No wait, this is an adult show.'
 And I really go back and forth.
-At first we called it a comedy and then we realised this isn't a comedy, we can't call it that.
-It's really a dramedy [and] a serialised family mystery."
+At first we called it a comedy and then we realized this isn't a comedy, we can't call it that.
+It's really a dramedy [and] a serialized family mystery."

 Advertisement